percona/pxb-docs/docs/pxb-pro.md

 ## Capabilities

-Find the list of capabilities available in Percona XtraBackup Pro:
+The following capabilities have been tested for {{release}} and are available in Percona XtraBackup Pro:

 | Name                                | Available since | Description  |
 | ----------------------------------- | ------------- | -------------|